“So as I was saying, you’ll never know what you’re up against until you actually experience it,” Ming Dao finished his latest tale.

 Wallace knew better than to start something at this place, so he let it drop.
 He gave Sam a sharp look before going back to check on Qiao Qiao.

-“You know what would happened if I didn’t see her in time?”
+“You know what would happen if I didn’t see her in time?”
 Ming Dao asked, his face showing apparent anger.
 “Let’s quit this silly game.”

 “And ignore Sonia’s safety?”
 Sam shot back.